Errors or typos? Topics missing? Hard to read? Let us know or open an issue on GitHub.

 If the instance loving-duck

-command, a shell prompt on the primary instance will be opened (creating the primary instance if it doesn’t exist).
+command, Multipass will open a shell prompt on the primary instance (and also create it, if it doesn’t exist).

-As shown in the example above, an Ubuntu prompt is displayed as result of the shell
+As shown in the example above, an Ubuntu prompt is displayed as a result of the shell

 , exit